yarafe/Test/FAZ/ha/README.md

 After deployment perform and validate the following three steps:

-- During deployment the root certificate (DigiCert Global Root G2) for management.azure.com is added.
+- During deployment the root certificate (DigiCert Global Root ca) for management.azure.com is added.
 This certificate can also be downloaded [here](https://learn.microsoft.com/en-us/azure/security/fundamentals/azure-ca-details?tabs=root-and-subordinate-cas-list) and added as a local CA certificate on the FortiAnalyzer
 - For the failover process, FortiAnalyzer uses managed identity on Microsoft Azure to migrate the public IP.
 Assign either the network contributor or a custom role to the resource group containing the FortiAnalyzer resources (VM, network interface, public ip address, network security group).
 More information can be found [here](#vrrp-managed-identity)
 - The FortiAnalyzer devices need to have outbound access to management.azure.com via either the attached public IPs or another outbound path